ontodev/robot/docs/errors.md

 Sometimes when loading an ontology, not all triples can be parsed.
 This error is thrown when the `--strict` flag is included in the command.
 Otherwise, the unparsed triples are logged as errors and excluded from the loaded ontology.

 This is often because OWL does not support RDF reification (for more details, see [this post](https://stackoverflow.com/questions/45610092/owl-reification-vs-rdf-reification)); ROBOT is a tool for working with OWL, not RDF.
-Usually this can be easily resolved by replacing `rdfs:Statement` with `owl:Axiom`.
+Usually this can be easily resolved by replacing `rdf:Statement` with `owl:Axiom`.
 For example, this statement cannot be parsed by ROBOT:
 ```
-:blank rdf:type rdfs:Statement .
+:blank rdf:type rdf:Statement .
 ```

 ... but this statement is OK: